The Charlottesville 29

 Why Petit Pois?

 Many Charlottesville restaurants have seasonal menus.
 In a city so committed to local sourcing, Mother Nature demands it.
-But, few restaurants transform themselves with the seasons as much as Petit Pois, the more casual and affordable sibling of Fleurie.
+But, few restaurants transform themselves with the seasons as much as Petit Pois, the more casual sibling of Fleurie.
 It’s like several restaurants in one.
 In winter, it’s the closest thing in Charlottesville to a French bistro, serving hearty French classics, faithfully prepared, in a cozy 25-seat dining room.
 In warmer months, a 65-seat patio at the center of the downtown mall draws crowds for optimal people-watching, epic lunches, and breezy dinners of lighter takes on locally-sourced French fare.
 Any time of year, there are few spots as reliable for a great meal as Petit Pois, a necessity in The Charlottesville 29.

 What to Order